wahur666/Conquest-Frontier-Wars-Source/README.md

 ## How to help?

-- Get the source code from GOG
+- Get the source code from GOG, if you want to migrate something new
 - Copy one project part, and try to build it until it work, modernization needed